inlife/nexrender/README.md

   <img src="https://cloud.githubusercontent.com/assets/2182108/13123763/8215afc6-d5c6-11e5-8462-039165c84e2f.png" />
 </p>

 Automate your After Effects project creation and rendering routine.

->Currently under initial development phase.
+Create your own render network.

 ## Purpose
 Create application, that can automatically create and render AE projects from templates, and managing rendering queue.
 It's can be useful for everyone out there, who have constant routine of creating big amount of very similar projects.